- Acceptable Targets:

-- Acceptable Targets: Black People to Satin.
-He uses them as the butt of his jokes to please his White audience; then he tries it as an attempt to crossover to Black audiences...I'm sure you can guess how it tuned out.
+- Black People for Satin.
+He uses them as the butt of his jokes to please his White audience; then he tries it as an attempt to crossover to Black audiences...I'm sure you can guess how it turned out.

 - One-Scene Wonder: Black, who was played by Cee Lo Green.

 - Retraux: The original film takes place in 1958, but the actual film was produced in 1976.
-Though the overall look is very Fifties, there's a great dissonance in the musical aspect of the film since it uses heavy go-go beats from The Sixties, and funky percussion of The Seventies in a lot of the songs.
+Though the overall look is very Fifties, there's a great dissonance in the musical aspect of the film since it uses heavy go-go beats from The '60s, and funky percussion of The '70s in a lot of the songs.

 - Tear Jerker: Whitney Houston's rendition to "His eye is on the Sparrow", it even evokes tears/applause knowing it's her very last performance.

 - They Wasted a Perfectly Good Plot: It would have been a decent plot point to discover what happened to Levi in between Sister dumping him and him heckling Satin at his disastrous stand-up act (where he not only got a nice job, according to his clothing, and a new girlfriend).